Chhakka Panja: Reception

 The movie's viewership surpassed that of Hindi films Baar Baar Dekho and Freaky Ali.
-The film even attracted former prime ministers KP Oli, Jhalanath Khanal and Madhav Kumar Nepal, comedians Madan Krishna Shrestha and Hari Bansha Acharya also accompanied ministers to the show.
-Former Prime Minister Oli reviewed Chhakka Panja as a good film but criticised its title.
+The film even attracted prime ministers KP Oli, Jhalanath Khanal and Madhav Kumar Nepal.
+Comedians Madan Krishna Shrestha and Hari Bansha Acharya also accompanied ministers to the show.
+Prime Minister Oli reviewed Chhakka Panja as a good film but criticised its title.
 Jhalanath Khanal also gave good reviews to the film saying that the film unsettled him with its social satire.
 The Himalayan Times wrote "Chhakka Panja is a total comedy and social drama, a story of friendship, love and revenge.
 It is hilarious from start to finish."
 It was publicly posted on YouTube on 12 January 2017.

 Awards

 Piracy

 On 12 January 2017, actor and producer Deepak Raj Giri revealed that the movie was leaked on Facebook.
 Later on 13 January 2017, a person committed suicide after he was implicated in the piracy but the police found that he was not connected.
 Actor Deepak Raj Giri posted on his Facebook page that he felt sorry for the boy who committed suicide.